apache/age-website/docs/intro/agload.md

                       false)
 ```

-Function `load_edges_from_file` can be used to load properties from the CSV file.
+Function `load_edges_from_file` can be used to load edges from the CSV file.
 Please see the file structure in the following.

 Note: make sure that ids in the edge file are identical to ones that are in vertices files.